 He is a member of the American, Federal Circuit, Pennsylvania, Ohio, New York and Allegheny County Bar Associations.
 In addition, he is a founding member of the Western District of Pennsylvania Intellectual Property Inn of Court and is also a member of the American Intellectual Property Law Association and the Pittsburgh Intellectual Property Law Association.
 Mr. Soller has presented at various Pennsylvania Bar Institute Continuing Legal Education programs on topics including e-Discovery, cross-examination techniques and Officer and Director Liability.

 Mr. Soller is a Fellow of the Allegheny County Bar Foundation.
-He is also the Chair of the St. Anthony School Programs Charitable Foundation Board, which aims to provide an academic course of studies and vocational training for students with intellectual disabilities.
+For nine years, he served as a trustee on the St. Anthony School Programs Charitable Foundation Board and served as the Chairperson for many years.
+St. Anthony Charitable Foundation raises funds to support St. Anthony School Programs, which provide an inclusive academic course of studies and vocational training for students with intellectual disabilities.

 Mr. Soller was the co-founder of the Pietragallo Pro Bono Guardianship Project, which in conjunction with the Pittsburgh Pro Bono Partnership and Neighborhood Legal Services Association, provides pro bono legal services for families to establish guardianships for disabled family members once those individuals reach the age of majority.